Gabriela Guimarães

 Gabriela Braga Guimarães (/pt/; born 19 May 1994), also known by her nickname Gabi, is a Brazilian professional indoor volleyball player.
 She plays as an outside hitter.
 She competed at the 2020 Summer Olympics and 2024 Summer Olympics, winning a silver medal in Tokyo and a bronze medal in Paris.
+Gabi is considered one of the best volleyball players in the world, earning the nicknames “Miss Everything” and “the daughter of the volleyball God” for her ability to perform at a high level in every skill.

 Career

 Guimarães practiced swimming, tennis, and football in Belo Horizonte, before starting volleyball at the age of 14.
 She joined the volleyball team at Colégio Pitágoras to be close to her friends, and since the school had a partnership with the Minas Tênis Clube, she tried to join their team.
 However, she was rejected for being considered too short.
 She then moved to Mackenzie Esporte Clube, where her aunt had previously won a volleyball championship.
 Coach Delicélio Rodrigues gave her an opportunity.

 In her first year at Mackenzie, Guimarães was selected for the Minas Gerais youth state team, which finished ninth in the Brazilian Championship of State Teams held in Fortaleza, Ceará.
 Soon after, she was called up to the Brazil national youth team for the 2010 South American Championship in Lima, Peru.
 Guimarães helped Brazil win the title and was individually recognized as the tournament's Best Spiker and Most Valuable Player (MVP).

 She also represented Minas Gerais in the national youth championship (Special Division), again in Fortaleza, finishing fifth.

 In 2010, playing for BMG/Mackenzie, she won the Minas Gerais state championship and competed in the 2010–11 Brazilian Superliga, where her team finished ninth.

 She returned to the national team to play in the 2011 FIVB Girls' Youth World Championship in Ankara, Turkey, wearing jersey number 8.
 Brazil finished sixth, but Guimarães stood out individually, scoring 155 points to become the tournament's top scorer.
 She was also sixth among best spikers, sixteenth among best blockers, fourteenth among best servers, tenth among best diggers, and also stood out for her reception performance.